While health security is a strategic focus, this is not reflected in higher funding for neglected diseases R&D

 This follows a 2015 decision to contribute A$30 million (US$23 million) over three years to three product development partnerships (PDPs) – the Tuberculosis Alliance, the Medicines for Malaria Venture, and the Foundation for Innovative New Diagnostics (FIND).
 The goal is to bring to market diagnostics and medicines for tuberculosis and malaria, including the development of a new all-oral regimen, which treats drug-sensitive and multi-drug resistant tuberculosis.
 The PDP funding will for the first time include vector control PDPs but excludes funding for vaccine development.

-The Australian Government also recently announced that it will provide A$2 million in ODA over two years to Darwin’s Menzies School of Health Research to advance research into the prevention, detection and treatment of multi-drug resistant malaria and tuberculosis.
-The Menzies School will work with the Burnet Institute as well as partners in Indonesia, Malaysia and Papua New Guinea.
+The Australian Government announced in October 2016 that it will provide A$2 million (US$1.5 million) in ODA over two years to Darwin’s Menzies School of Health Research to advance research into the prevention, detection and treatment of multi-drug resistant malaria and tuberculosis.
+The Menzies School will work with the Burnet Institute as well as partners in Indonesia, Malaysia, and Papua New Guinea.

 The Development Policy Division leads on health policy development within DFAT

 Funds to deliver the ‘Health for Development Strategy 2015-2020’ come from country, regional, and global programs, and are delivered through the regular budget process.
-DFAT’s investment in global health R&D is expected to focus on the Strategy’s three funding areas outlined above.
+The Department of Foreign Affairs and Trade’s (DFAT’s) investment in global health R&D is expected to focus on the Strategy’s three funding areas outlined above.